 We can sometimes take a third party referral, but can only act with the consent of an owner.
 We are not a law enforcing body nor do we have any legal powers, so can only act with an owner’s consent and collaboration.

 Help is available through our branches, adoption centres and Helpline.
 Please contact 03000 12 12 12 for more information.

 I need help with a feral colony.
 Can CP help with neutering?

-We may be able to help towards the cost of neutering a feral colony, provided that the cats are returned to their original site.
+The best option is to neuter all of the feral cats within as short a time frame as possible, reducing the size of the colony and therefore keeping vermin levels down.
+Cats Protection may be able to help towards the cost of neutering a feral colony, provided the cats are returned to their original site.

 What behavioural signs does an unneutered tom display?

 Unneutered toms tend to be larger and generally more confident than neutered males.
 They tend to maintain a large territory area, as they will cover a large area looking for females that are coming into season.
 Because it is so important for toms to maintain a large territory to reproduce, they are more likely to fight with other cats and leave urine spray marks inside or outside.